BitCurator/bitcurator-nlp-entspan/README.md

 Entity extraction and span identification for heterogeneous document types.
 Build instructions and dependencies can be found below. **This project is in development.**

-## Installing and running the entity extraction and analysis tools.
+## Installing and running the entity extraction and analysis tools

 The following instructions are tested only in Ubuntu 18.04LTS.